 Take your handy-dandy notebook to the gym and chart the weight you used for each exercise.
 Recording this gives us a visual idea of how our strength is progressing and growing.

-I remember when I started lifting weights, I could only do a shoulder press with 0.5 kg and I felt so embarrassed going to the gym.
+I remember when I started lifting weights, I could only do a shoulder press with 0.5 kg.
+I felt so embarrassed going to the gym.

 One day, months later, I noticed that a 5 kg weight was too easy.
 I went to get the 6 kg weight when I paused for a moment and realized how far I’d come.

-Seeing how much stronger you’re getting can be a powerful motivator, so keep a record of it to remind yourself how amazing you’re really doing.
+Seeing how much stronger you’re getting can be a powerful motivator.
+Keep a record of it to remind yourself how amazing you’re really doing.

 METHOD #10: NOTICE HOW YOUR FAVOURITE JEANS FIT